The Role of Storytelling in Organisational Change: Why Meaning Matters as Much as the Message

 Five leadership uses of story

 For organisational change, Satya Nadella is especially relevant.
-His phrase about moving Microsoft from a “know-it-all” culture to a “learn-it-all” culture worked because it was short, memorable and behavioural.
+His phrase about moving Microsoft from a “know-it-all” culture to a “learn-it-all” culture worked because it was short, memorable and behavioural (Nadella, Shaw and Nichols, 2017).
 It gave people a new way to interpret how they should show up.

 That is what strong change stories do.
 They do not only describe a future state.
 They help people understand the behaviour required to move towards it.